PassportNew Zealand

 What size does this Passport Offline photo use?

 New Zealand Passport Offline uses 900×1,200 px.
 Aim for about 64% head height and about 8% above the head.
-No exact pixel target is stored on the page.
+No exact pixel target is listed on the page.

 Do I need a specific pixel size or file size?

-No exact pixel target is stored here.
+No exact pixel target is listed here.
 Preserve the ratio from this page and treat the destination portal or office instructions as final for file limits.

 Why does the submission wording matter on this page?

-Because the imported route stores an explicit submission context here.
-When the route is online, e-visa, or print-first, the file checks and final process can change even if the crop is close.
+Because this page includes a specific submission path.
+When the filing is online, e-visa, or print-first, file checks and the final workflow can change even if the crop looks similar.

 Usually yes.
 The visible crop still matters, but the file also has to satisfy the destination portal’s technical rules.